-Sandy Avzaradel, MS Ed., is the Content and Training Specialist for Start Well.
+Sandy Avzaradel, MS Ed., is the Director for Start Well.
 She was hired in 2017 by the Early Childhood Mental Health Collaborative to design and implement the Early Childhood Mental Health and Wellness Program (now Start Well) and was the Program Manager for the initial implementation, serving 48 early care and education programs across the county.
 Sandy is also the Director of Early Childhood OC, an organization which promotes Orange County’s Early Childhood Policy Framework, champions an increase in funding to early childhood programs and services, and supports initiatives which cultivate resilient families, ensure quality early learning and promote comprehensive health and development.
 As a part-time adjunct faculty member at California State University, Fullerton in the Child and Adolescent Studies Department, Sandy enjoys sharing her early childhood passion and expertise with future educators.

 Sandy has provided numerous local, state, and national presentations with a focus on social and emotional development, toxic stress, resilience, mental health and challenging behavior, school readiness, child development, special education, parent education, and Positive Behavior Interventions and Support (PBIS) for early childhood.
 Sandy is newly elected to Orange County’s Local Child Care and Development Planning Council, is a committed volunteer and former Board Member with Families Forward, and currently serves on the Board of Directors for Orange County Association for the Education of Young Children.
 When not advocating for everything ‘early childhood’, Sandy enjoys spending time with her husband, two adult children, and her dogs!

-Elisabeth Campos graduated from New York University with her Master’s in Social Work in 2013.
+Elisabeth Campos, MSW, graduated from New York University with her Master’s in Social Work in 2013.
 Prior to pursuing her social work degree, she spent two years as a full-time fourth grade teacher in Harlem, NYC.
 As a graduate student, Elisabeth focused her clinical studies on human behavior, cultural diversity, and child development including researching and writing on parenting approaches and attachment theory.
 Her graduate clinical internship work involved working as a play therapist with children as young as four years old in a school setting.
 Upon graduating from NYU, Elisabeth worked for three years as a Licensed Social Worker (LSW) in Philadelphia, both as a lead school social worker, as well as an evaluator for children as young as three years of age at a trauma treatment agency.
 Elisabeth is passionate about relational and systems theories, as well as using a trauma-informed and culturally-responsive approach to working with teachers, caregivers, parents, and children.

 Elisabeth has spent over three years living in Brazil with her family, and currently spends much of her free time with her two girls, ages 5 and 2, who keep her on her toes and inspire her every day.

-Elizabeth O’Grady, LCSW, is an early childhood Mental Health Consultant with Start Well Orange County.
+Elizabeth O’Grady, MSW, is an early childhood Mental Health Consultant with Start Well Orange County.
 Elizabeth received her Bachelor’s degree in Behavioral Science from York College of Pennsylvania and her Master’s Degree in Social Work from Temple University.
 Early in her career, she worked both as a pre-school teacher and a school administrator for various early childhood education programs, which ignited her interest in studying early childhood mental health.